How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install ./zoom_amd64.deb

-Snap (automatic): Snap updates Zoom automatically in the background, but you can manually refresh:
+Snap (automatic): Snap updates Zoom automatically in the background.
+To manually refresh immediately:

 sudo snap refresh zoom-client

-Flatpak (automatic): Flatpak updates Zoom automatically, but you can manually check for updates:
+Flatpak (automatic): Flatpak updates Zoom automatically.
+To manually check for and apply updates:

-When you need to remove Zoom, use the command that matches your installation method:
+When you need to remove Zoom, use the commands that match your installation method.

 sudo apt remove zoom